 Summary

-- The threat of piracy is not diminishing, with close to $20bn a year lost to streaming providers in the US alone
+- The threat of piracy is not diminishing, with many billions of dollars of revenue lost to streaming providers every year.

 - Video piracy is a serious operation often run by organized crime, which has a huge depth of both resources and expertise